eltonkwek/CapstoneProject_ComputerVisions_MacroMicro_Emotion/README.md

 # CapstoneProject_ComputerVisions_MacroMicro_Emotion
-This repository is for the storage of code related to my capstone project relating to computer vision for micro/macro emotion for X0PA Pte Ltd
+This repository is for the storage of code related to my capstone project relating to computer vision for micro/macro emotion for XXXX XX Pte Ltd

 Disclaimers:
  - This is not the typical format of what a README.md should contain